Museum of Contemporary Art Australia: 2020–present: Pandemic and leadership changes

 During this break, the museum's leadership changed.
 In July 2020, Lorraine Tarabay, another investment banker and contemporary art collector, took over the chair of the board from Mordant, who remains involved with the museum as its international ambassador.
-Artist Danie Mellor also joined the 11-member board, which already includes Qantas head Alan Joyce, Carnival Australia head Ann Sherry and other prominent individuals from the art and business worlds.
+Artist Danie Mellor also joined the 11-member board, which already included Qantas head Alan Joyce, Carnival Australia head Ann Sherry and other prominent individuals from the art and business worlds.

 By the end of 2020, the museum had been closed for 114 days.
 Visitation had dropped by nearly two-thirds from 2019, to under 370,000.
 In February 2021 the museum opened a major rehang of its permanent collection on the second floor, and in October the entire museum was able to reopen, albeit with strict health protocols required by the state in place, not only the previous capacity restrictions but mask requirements throughout the building and proof of vaccination required for all visitors over 16.
 Exhibitions by Richard Bell and Doug Aitken greeted those museumgoers who returned.

-Within her first year as chair, Tarabay oversaw the hiring process for a new director when McGregor stepped down in March 2021 after 22 years at MCA to return to Scotland and spend more time with her family.
-Melbourne native Suzanne Cotter, was hired to replace McGregor in July 2021.
+Within her first year as chair, Tarabay oversaw the hiring process for a new director when Macgregor stepped down in March 2021 after 22 years at the MCA to return to Scotland and spend more time with her family.
+Melbourne native Suzanne Cotter, was hired to replace Macgregor in July 2021.
 Cotter had previously been director of the MUDAM in Luxembourg and the Serralves Foundation Museum of Contemporary Art in Portugal.
-McGregor stayed in the position through October; Cotter formally assumed responsibilities in January 2022.
+Macgregor stayed in the position through October; Cotter formally assumed responsibilities in January 2022.

+Governance

+The museum's direction is set by its board, which as of December 2024 has 11 members.
+Lorraine Tarabay is the current chair, having taken over from Simon Mordant in 2020 after joining the board four years previously.
+The Director, Suzanne Cotter, oversees a staff of five directors, who have responsibility for all areas of the museum's administration, from curation to digital production.